Carousel theorems for compact sets and homothets: Common supporting hyperplanes and support functions

-Let $A \subset \R^n$ be a convex set, and let $l$ be a hyperplane in $\R^n$.
-We say that $l$ \textit{supports} $A$, or is a \textit{supporting hyperplane} of $A$, if $l\cap A$ is nonempty and $A$ lies in a closed halfspace bounded by $l$.
-Given a collection $\mathcal{A}$ of convex sets in $\R^n$, we say that $l$ is a \textit{common supporting hyperplane} of $\mathcal{A}$ if $l$ supports all $A \in \mathcal A$ in the same halfspace.
-A classical theorem in convex analysis states:
+Let $A \subset \R^d$ be a compact set and let $l$ be a hyperplane in $\R^d$.
+We say that $l$ \textit{supports} $A$, or is a \textit{supporting hyperplane} of $A$, if $l\cap A$ is nonempty and $A$ lies in one of the closed halfspaces bounded by $l$.
+Given a collection $\mathcal{A} = \{A_i\}$ of compact sets in $\R^d$, we say that $l$ is a \textit{common supporting hyperplane} of $\mathcal{A}$ if $l$ is a supporting hyperplane for each $A_i$ and all $A_i$ lie in the same closed halfspace bounded by $l$.